 Barn Swallows-Bomb Diving Insect Eaters

-Having barn swallows (Hirundo rustica) frequent our backyard, is a nice addition to our backyard wildlife menagerie.
-They offer entertainment with their bomb diving insect eating antics, as well as, keep the insect population down.
-Though I enjoy their antics and their insect eating contributions, there is one habit that can be a nuisance though preventable, and that is their "messy" nesting habits.
-With that being said, I will acquaint you with this world trotting bird, and give you some helpful suggestions on how to live amiably with it.
+However, though I enjoy their dive-bombing antics there is one habit that can be a nuisance and that is their "messy" nesting habits.
+I will acquaint you with the bird, their messy and bothersome protectionist nest habits. and give you some helpful suggestions on how co-exist with the swallow.

 Description of the Barn Swallow